handracs2007/sites/blog/bootgrafana/index.md

 ![Grafana Data Source #3](grafana_ds3.png)
 Click on the **Prometheus**.

 ![Grafana Data Source #4](grafana_ds4.png)

-Here, you will be presented set of input to fill-in.
+Here, you will be presented with a set of inputs to fill-in.
 For now, we just need to worry about the URL.
 Let's put <http://localhost:9090/> into the URL field.

 ![Grafana Data Source #5](grafana_ds5.png)

 After that, click on the **Save & Test** button (blue colour button) at the bottom of the form.

 ![Grafana Data Source #6](grafana_ds6.png)

 When the data-source testing is OK, you will be presented with a message saying **_Data source is working_**.

 ###### Grafana Import Dashboard
 Once we have the data source configured properly, we can import/load a dashboard into the Grafana.
 We will use the **JVM (Micrometer)** dashboard that is available online with code **4701**.

 ![Grafana Import #1](grafana_import1.png)

 Let's go to *Import* dashboard in Grafana.

 ![Grafana Import #2](grafana_import2.png)

 A new page will be loaded.
 Let's enter number *4701* and click on the **Load** button next to it.

 ![Grafana Import #3](grafana_import3.png)

 Once loaded, Grafana will show the details of this Dashboard.
 Note that you have to choose the correct **Prometheus** data source at the **Prometheus** drop-down list.
 Once done, click on the **Import** button.
 A dashboard page will be shown.

 ![Grafana Dashboard](grafana_dashboard.png)

 This dashboard shows you the details of the JVM, including the HTTP metrics.

 Now, you can try sending a lot of requests to the ```myapp``` and refresh (or wait for the dashboard to refresh).
 Once the metrics is gathered, Grafana will update the dashboard, especially on the **I/O Overview** and some other JVM details, such as **Load** and **Threads**.
 This way, we can monitor the health of our service and act accordingly when we notice something is not quite right.